Professional Development for PreK–12 Teachers, Community Educators, and School or District Leaders

 Elevate is a new online registration system used for continuing education and other services.
 Even if you have taken courses at Lesley previously, you will need to create a new account for Elevate, which you can use for future courses offered through this system.
 Start by going to the catalog, and choose the course(s) you want to take.

 Some courses are offered for credit or for Professional Development Points, so look carefully at the descriptions for the right one.
 Once you're ready to check out, click on your cart, and you'll be prompted to set up an account.
 If you have a Lesley email, username, and password, use those.
-You can use this account for future courses available through Elevate (different from registration via the Lesley Online Information Service, or LOIS).
+You can use this account for future courses available through Elevate (different from registration via Self-Service).
 If you need help, contact IT@lesley.edu or 617-349-8770.

 After entering your personal information, the system will prompt you for payment.
 If your district/site is sponsoring payment, it is reflected as a discount on the registration page or via a code provided by the center or sponsor.
 Follow screen to the payment portal.